 - Talk about your accomplishments using very measurable, quantifiable terms to support your statements, such as, “I sold 500 bikes in the fourth quarter.”

 - Keep handy an ongoing file of all your accomplishments; you can call it your own brag file!
 Include important documentation of your achievements.

 - Offer to tackle projects that reflect your skills.
 “I’d like to take on that job.
 I’ve had experience with kicking off new projects in a previous job.”

 - Don’t complain about a difficult situation; instead acknowledge its difficulty and quickly offer a solution.

 - Make sure to tout your entire team’s contribution to a cause, rather than just your own.

 - Give praise to others who have helped you shine.

-In order to achieve the growth and rewards we deserve in our career fields, we need to learn how to promote our value without seeming arrogant or insensitive to others’ contributions and most importantly we need to embrace a growth mindset and practice our communication skills to master them.
+To achieve the growth and rewards we deserve in our career fields, we need to learn how to promote our value without seeming arrogant or insensitive to others’ contributions and most importantly we need to embrace a growth mindset and practice our communication skills to master them.

-Tune into the next episode in the CAREER ADVANCEMENT SERIES: “Communicate To Positively Persuade and Influence Others”
+Tune into the next episode in the Career Advancement Series: “Communicate To Positively Persuade and Influence Others”